Axway/streams-open-docs/content/en/docs/install/customize-install.md

 ## Disable externalized Kafka security settings

-Currently, Streams works only with SASL/SCRAM authentication (using the SHA-512 hash functions) **and** TLS enabled or neither of the two.
+Currently, Streams works only with SASL/SCRAM authentication (using the SHA-512 hash functions) and TLS enabled, or neither of the two.

 To disable all security features provided by kafka, you must set the following [Helm parameters](/docs/install/helm-parameters-reference/#kafka-parameters) `externalizedKafka.auth.clientProtocol` to `plaintext`.